UmarMsani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir this code creates a directory called my_dir with permissions 751 in the working directory chgrp school hello this will changes the group owner to school for the file hello chown -R vincent:staff ./* changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. sudo chown vincent:staff _hello this will changes the owner and the group owner of _hello to vincent and staff respectively
+mkdir -m 751 my_dir this code creates a directory called my_dir with permissions 751 in the working directory chgrp school hello this will changes the group owner to school for the file hello chown -R vincent:staff ./* changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown vincent:staff _hello this will changes the owner and the group owner of _hello to vincent and staff respectively